WyvrnOfficial/Unreal_ChromaSDK/README.md

 * [Initialize SDK](#initialize-sdk): Initialize the Chroma SDK to use the library.

-* [Is Active](#is-active): Check if the app/game has Chroma focus.
-Deprecated for the Unreal_ChromaSDK UNICODE_WITHOUD_DLL branch - always returns true.
-To be replaced by cached result of InitSDK method
+* [Is Active](#is-active): [Deprecated] functionality checks if the app/game has Chroma focus.
+This method returns non-zero if the SDK is not initialized and active as false.
+Returns zero if the SDK is initialized and active as true.
+The recommend alternative is to use a cached result of the InitSDK method.

-* [Is Connected](#is-connected): Check if Chroma hardware is connected.
-Deprecated for the Unreal_ChromaSDK UNICODE_WITHOUD_DLL branch - always returns true.
-To be replaced by cached result of InitSDK method
+* [Is Connected](#is-connected): [Deprecated] functionality checks if Chroma hardware is connected.
+This method returns non-zero if the SDK is not initialized and connected as false.
+Returns zero if the SDK is initialized and connected as true.
+The recommend alternative is to use a cached result of the InitSDK method.

 * [Play Chroma Animation](#play-chroma-animation): Playback a Chroma animation asset.